Fixing detailed balance in ancilla-based dissipative state engineering: Analytical continuation.

-{\em Analytical continuation.---} To implement pseudomodes in real experiments, either via analog systems or digitally with ancillas and measurements \cite{google,preskil}, the pseudomodes themselves must have real physical parameters.
+To implement pseudomodes in real experiments, either via analog systems or digitally with ancillas and measurements \cite{googlepublished,preskil}, the pseudomodes themselves must have real physical parameters.
 They demonstrably do not, so at first glance what gives them their ability to efficiently represent a physical bath also makes them fundamentally ``unphysical'' and unfit for this purpose.

-However, in a recent work \cite{antimodes} we demonstrated how the results of the general unphysical pseudomode model could be obtained from a physical model via analytical continuation (see also \cite{Iblisdir,self2022estimating}).
-In essence, this can be done by implementing real physical systems for $N_s$ real-valued choices of the coupling strengths $\bar{\lambda}$, fitting the resulting observables, like the ground-state energy, and extrapolating to the complex-valued coupling required in Eq.~(\ref{eq:Hpms}).
+However, in a recent work \cite{antimodes} we demonstrated how the results of the general unphysical pseudomode model could be obtained from a physical model via analytical continuation (see also \cite{Iblisdir,self2022estimating}). { In essence, this can be done by \paul{repeating} the quantum simulation of our model with \paul{several ($N_s$) different choices of only physical couplings}.
+One then extracts the observable of interest, \paul{such as the ground state energy,} from these $N_s$ simulations. \paul{From this data, the observable as a function of the real-valued coupling parameters can be fitted} with an appropriate fitting function, and \paul{then extrapolated} into the complex-coupling domain.

+How far one needs to extrapolate into the complex plane determines the range of \paul{real} values of couplings that one needs to implement.
+In addition, the complexity of the functional dependence of the desired observable on the coupling parameter determines the \paul{required} order of the fitting polynomial $M$, which in turn determines how many ($N_s>M$) experiments one must perform. }

-In \figref{fig2} we demonstrate an extrapolation of the ground-state energy.
-In this example we solve the three-mode pseudomode model with purely real coupling strengths to modes 2 and 3 for a set of $N_s=9$ equally spaced values for the parameter $\bar{\lambda}\in [0,1]$ in Eq.~(\ref{eq:Hpms}), and then extrapolate to the desired unphysical pseudomode model at $\bar{\lambda}\rightarrow i$, using a sixth-order polynomial.
+In \figref{fig2}, we demonstrate an extrapolation of the ground state energy as the observable of choice.
+In this example, we solve the three-mode pseudomode model with purely real coupling strengths { between the system and} modes 2 and 3 for a set of $N_s=9$ equally spaced values for the parameter $\bar{\lambda}\in [0,1]$ in Eq.~(\ref{eq:Hpms}), and then extrapolate to the desired unphysical pseudomode model at $\bar{\lambda}\rightarrow i$ using a sixth order polynomial.
 We note that this procedure is only possible because of the unusual nature of the pseudo-Lindblad equation which does \emph{not} enforce Hermitian conjugation on its complex parameters.